 - When and where does the event briefing take place?

-Your safety throughout The JLF is our number one priority.
+Your safety throughout The JLF Trek is our number one priority.
 At the event briefing you will be told everything that you need to know about safety, all emergency and safety and checkpoint procedures plus any last-minute changes to the route and bus departures.
-Briefing location and time will be advised in due course.
+Briefing location and times are located in your hike guide, available approximately 2 -4 weeks prior to the trek.

 - Where do I get my bib?